Hatpipliya Assembly constituency

-Hatpipliya Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
+Hatpipliya is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 It was created in 1976 and is one of the 5 Vidhan Sabha constituencies located in Dewas District and one of the 8 constituencies within Dewas (Lok Sabha constituency).
 This constituency covers Hatpipliya tehsil and parts of Dewas tehsil, both in Dewas district.

-Since November 2020, the Member of the Vidhan Sabha for Hatpipliya is Manoj Choudhary.
-His term is expected to last until December 2023.
+Since December 2023, the Member of the Vidhan Sabha for Hatpipliya is Manoj Choudhary.
+His term is expected to last until December 2028.

 Birth and extent of the constituency

 This constituency was carved out of parts of Bagli and Dewas by the Delimitation of Parliamentary and Assembly Constituencies Order, 1976.
 The first elections held here, as a separate constituency, were in 1977.

 After the last delimitation in 2007, the constituency comprises the following segments: